+Alan, our hero, is driven by endless curiosity.
+A man with unrelenting courage, adaptability, compassion and inventiveness – essential traits to survive in a deserted world.
 Danger lurks around every corner, and not just from humans.
-To illustrate the man’s resilience: here’s a short sample from the unedited manuscript.
-Not intended for the weak & meek.
-DON’T try this at home.
+To illustrate the man’s resilience: here’s a short sample from the manuscript.

 Part of Chapter 7